Disputes with your community housing provider

 Tenants renting public or community housing or privately who interfere with the comfort, peace and privacy of their neighbours are breaking the conditions of their lease agreement.

 Everyone is entitled to live quietly and respectfully in their home regardless of where they live and whether they rent or own a property.
-You do not have to tolerate excessive noise or physical or verbal abuse from a neighbour.
+You don't have to tolerate excessive noise or physical or verbal abuse from a neighbour.

 The lease agreement signed at the start of a tenancy sets out some of your rights and responsibilities.
 If you fail to meet these conditions, you will be breaking the lease agreement which can lead to eviction.